dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/editing-and-deleting-data-through-the-datalist/performing-batch-updates-cs.md

 After completing the wizard, Visual Studio automatically generates the DataList s `ItemTemplate` to display each data field returned by the data source in a Label Web control.
 We need to modify this template so that it provides the editing interface instead.
 The `ItemTemplate` can be customized through the Designer using the Edit Templates option from the DataList s smart tag or directly through the declarative syntax.

-Take a moment to create an editing interface that displays the supplier s name as text, but includes TextBoxes for the supplier s address, city, and country values.
+Take a moment to create an editing interface that displays the supplier s name as text, but includes TextBoxes for the supplier s address, city, and country/region values.
 After making these changes, your page s declarative syntax should look similar to the following:

 [!code-aspx[Main](performing-batch-updates-cs/samples/sample1.aspx)]